 Non-essential services: These include hearing aids, chiropractic care, acupuncture, and orthotics.

 Out-of-pocket maximum: The maximum amount you will spend for covered services in a plan year.
 After you reach this amount, your insurance company pays 100% for covered services.
 The out-of-pocket maximum includes the deductible amount, which covers out-of-pocket expenses as well.

-Premium: The amount you pay for your health insurance every month.
+Premium: The amount you pay for your health insurance through payroll deductions.
 In addition to your premium, you usually have to pay other costs for your health care, including a deductible, copays, and coinsurance.